Disordered Eating

 Can include a combination of the signs and symptoms of anorexia, bulimia and binge eating disorder that ultimately takes up a disproportionate space in your head while stealing time and aliveness from your life.

-An unhealthy fixation on eating healthy or “pure” food.
-The is disorder is typically characterized by an extreme obsession with avoiding foods perceived to be harmful or wholesome.
+An unhealthy fixation on eating healthy or “pure” food which is typically characterized by an extreme obsession with avoiding foods perceived to be harmful or wholesome.